Bixoto/api-session/README.md

 ## Features

-* base URL: the base API URL is given only once on object creation; subsequent calls use `.get("/path")`
+* Base URL: the base API URL is given only once on object creation; subsequent calls use `.get("/path")`
-* read-only flag: if given, prevents the API from doing `POST` and similar calls
+* Read-only flag: if given, prevents the API from doing `POST` and similar calls
-* offline flag: if given, prevents the API from doing any call.
+* Offline flag: if given, prevents the API from doing any call.
 This is useful for tests.
 * `requests.Session` inheritance: the class inherits from `requests.Session`, so it stays 100% compatible with it
-* (since 1.4) Response bodies are included in exception messages for 4xx errors.
+* Response bodies are included in exception messages for 4xx errors.
 This behavior can be customized.

 ## Install